clintonboys/clintonboys.github.io/_posts/2015-02-13-aus-election-model-8.md

 If we start with two clusters, the algorithm seems smart enough to give us some sort of urban/rural divide.

-    two_clusters <- kmeans(df[,2:9],2)
+    two_clusters <- kmeans(df[,2:10],2)

     two_clusters

-    K-means clustering with 2 clusters of sizes 45, 105
+    K-means clustering with 2 clusters of sizes 94, 56

-The differences between the means on `Var3` (the two numbers below) in the two clusters is illuminating
+The differences between the means on `Var3`  and `Var9` (workers in agriculture and population density, respectively) in the two clusters is illuminating:

-    two_clusters$centers[5:6]
-    [1] 0.006067957 0.017655371
+    > two_clusters$centers[,'Var3']
+              1           2
+    0.002537473 0.033720529
+    > two_clusters$centers[,'Var9']
+           1        2
+    6.789696 1.967118

 as it gives a good picture of the urban/rural divide.
-Looking at which electorates are assigned to which clusters shows this isn't a complete picture of what's going on, and the actual classification is cleverer and more subtle than this.
-For example Sydney and Durack are in the same cluster.

-I think that a larger number of clusters will give a much more useful interpretation of what's going on.
+I think that a larger number of clusters will give a much more useful interpretation of what's going on, and a more useful component to my eventual model.
 I want to use the largest number of clusters that gives a clustering so that I can still give some sort of qualitative description of each cluster (the way I've described the two clusters above as urban and rural).
 Let's see if I can do this with six clusters.